Grounding and Bonding Myths

 Myth – Current Goes to Ground

-Actually current (electrons) move according to a difference in charges / potential (Voltage).
+Actually current (electrons) move according to a difference in charges/potential (Voltage).
 When a potential difference exists and a sufficient path exists there will be current.
-In a designed electrical system current is always returning to the source, the opposite side of a generator, transformer, battery, Inverter, alternator etc… current only goes to ground when an undesigned condition is present and ground (earth) is generally a VERY POOR conductor.
+In a designed electrical system current is always returning to the source, the opposite side of a generator, transformer, battery, Inverter, alternator etc… current only goes to ground when an undesigned condition is present and ground (earth) can be a VERY POOR conductor at times.
+The only saving grace for the earth as a conductor is all of the parallel paths created with a ground rod because of all the surface area contact to earth.

 Myth – To Be Safe, Add More Ground Rods

-Ground is generally an exceptionally poor conductor.
+The ground can be an exceptionally poor conductor.
 The purpose of ground rods is to carry large spikes in current that comes down your electrical distribution lines away from the building.
 Adding more ground rods can actually EXPOSE the building to current from near ground strikes.
+Adding more rods isn’t always the solution and often does nothing useful.

 Myth – Connecting Neutral and Ground Together In Multiple Places Is a Good Idea

-Neutral and equipment ground should be connected in only one location at the main distribution panel to prevent ground from carrying neutral current.
-If equipment ground is carrying any current there is a problem.
+Neutral and equipment ground should be connected in only one location at the main distribution panel to prevent the grounding conductors from carrying neutral current.
+If the equipment ground is carrying any current there is a problem.

 Myth – Electricity (only) Takes The Path of Least Resistance